 As I tell my employee clients: Costs should never be a barrier to receiving quality legal advice.
 I promote "access to justice" with ethical-based pricing options.
-In providing transparent fee structures, I aim to assist you in your decision-making process.
+In providing transparent fee structures, I aim to assist you in your decision-making and risk-assessment processes.
+It's never straight forward.

 I am a "people" focused representative.
 The law doesn't change whether you are an employee or an employer; and neither does my advice.
 I don't make the law, but I can help you navigate it.